Podcast Roundup | MidCurrent

 Podcast Roundup

-This week’s Podcast Roundup features a fun collection of topics.
-We start with a discussion on fly fishing sunglasses with the folks at Smith Optics, then get into fly casting with a champion fly caster, and some tips about fishing with long leaders.
-There’s a lot here to digest!
+This week’s Podcast Roundup features a chat about fly fishing in Central park, some tips on prospecting for trout, and one angler’s journey into fly fishing.
+These episodes should provide plenty of great listening for the rest of the week.

-As always, if you have a podcast you’d like to see featured in this weekly roundup, please let us know!
+As always, if you know of a podcast you’d like to see featured here, please let us know!

 Podcast Roundup